configcat/docs/docs/advanced/user-object.md

 Country|**OPTIONAL** Fill this for location or country based targeting. e.g: Turn on a feature for users in Canada only.
 Custom|**OPTIONAL** This parameter will let you create targeting based on any user data you like. e.g: Age, Subscription type, User role etc.

+Despite it's name, a User Object can contain non-user related information as well, that could be important for targeting like your application's version number or the device type/OS your application is running on.

 ### Identifier property
 Unique identifier of a user in your application.
 Required because we need to differentiate your users  from each other and to be able to evaluate the setting value for percentage based targeting.